marcostolosa/Awesome-RedTeam-Cheatsheet/evasion/Case Study/EMOTET PPID Spoofing using COM API for WMI.md

 **CLSCTX_INPROC_SERVER** will make sure that the code that creates and manages the objects of this class is a DLL that runs in the same process as the caller of the function specifying the class context.

 once the instance is created we will need `pLoc` which is the pointer to this instance to connect to the local `rootCIMV2` namespace using `ConnectServer()` function. now that we are connected to the namespace, the pointer of this object is `pSvc`.
-Before accessing the namespace classes, we need to define security for the proxy with the `CoSetProxyBlanket()` function using the `pSvc` object pointer because this object needs a proxy to communicate with the classes.
+Before accessing the namespace classes (`Win32_Process`), we need to define security for the proxy with the `CoSetProxyBlanket()` function using the `pSvc` object pointer because this object needs a proxy to communicate with the classes.

 **CoSetProxyBlanket()** function sets the authentication information that will be used to make calls on the specified proxy.